phthom/IBMCloudPrivate/4-HelmLab.md

 `nano healthcheck.yml`

-- Indicates that the symbol `---` indicates a delimiter for a new resource
+- the symbol `---` indicates a delimiter for a new resource
 - Note that there are 2 resources being deployed here, a deployment and a service.
 - The metadata section defines the attributes of the resource (name, annotation, label etc), while the spec specifies the detail of the resource